karlhulme/jsonotron/readme.md

 We want to be able to define static base data associated with each enum item.

-The most basic requirement is to be able to associated documentation and a mark of whether a particular enum item has been deprecated.
+The most basic requirement is to associate documentation and a mark of whether a particular enum item has been deprecated.

 In single-language systems, it's very convenient to have a text property as well.

-Being able to associated additional arbitrary data, and have that data enforced, without ever repeating the key, is a very efficient way of storing this data.
+Being able to associated additional arbitrary data, and have that data validated, without ever repeating the key, is a very efficient way of storing this data.

 Ultimately, we build a JSON schema containing just the enum definition, so from a client perspective the result is really the same anyway.

-### Use not JSON Schema IDs?
+### Why generate JSON Schema IDs?

-Jsonotron generates schema ids so that the host part of the URI domain can be generated.
+Jsonotron generates schema ids so that the host part of the URI domain can be specified just once in the jsonoserve constructor params.

 This allows you to reference the jss using `../jss/shortString` rather than `https://jsonotron.org/jss/shortString`.
 The former is shorter and doesn't litter your schemas with reference to the jsonotron domain.

-The domain can be specified once when starting up a jsonoserve, rather than appearing everywhere.

 This also makes it a little easier to validate the name and system fields, and reduces the length of the cli tool statements.